marcmarina/api.deporunners.cat/README.md

 `SENDGRID_API_KEY` is necessary for sending emails. `EMAIL_FROM` is your preferred address to send emails from (must be set up on your Sendgrid account).

-> Soon I will make it so the API detects if Sendgrid is set up, and choose whether or not to attempt to send emails.
-(If the API key is not correct it will not detect it, just if one is set or not).

 ## Deployment

 This API is currently deployed twice: one for production and one for live staging.